-Siegwart Lindenberg INTRODUCTION I get by with a little help from my friends (de Graaf and Flap, 1988).
+10. Solidarity, its microfoundations and macrodependence: a framing approach Siegwart Lindenberg INTRODUCTION I get by with a little help from my friends (de Graaf and Flap, 1988).
 Having friends in important places is surely a useful thing, and one of the important changes in network analysis is the attention to the fact that people do not just have networks but actively build networks (Kaplan, 1984; Grieco, 1987).
 Ties are social resources, a network is social capital (Ben-Porath, 1980; Flap, 1988; Coleman, 1990; Burt, 1992).
 My social capital will provide me with important information, help me in need, get me favourable treatment and so on.
 Stories abound about how businessmen invite each other to expensive dinners, keep track of social events, like birthdays, and quite generally invest in befriending those business partners whose trust they need most.
 Casson (1991, p.
 20) speaks of ‘the engineering of trust’.
 Heimer (1992, p.
 143) even argues that organizational life is much about helping your friends and that relations in organizations are among named individuals who know one another as particular others.
 Attention to this active side of people’s pursuit of social ties connects nicely with sociology’s most revered topic: solidarity.
 What it adds to this traditional topic is the possibility that solidary relations are not only ‘naturally’ grown but also strategically created or maintained.
 In this way, it seems that traditional sociology is brought together with rational choice sociology in a very congenial way.
-The term ‘social capital’ suggests that both sides have been covered: the social and the rational side.
-If this...
+The term ‘social capital’ suggests that both sides have been...

 You are not authenticated to view the full text of this chapter or article.